arijitaich/Duta/README.md

-Here's a `README.md` file for the Duta Flask application:

-# Flask Web Application
+# IoT Multi Device Monitoring Flask Web Application

 This is a simple Flask web application that renders an HTML template.